 Eaton Fire Initiative

-At Civic Soul, our mission is to connect those in need with organizations that can help them most.
+At Civic Soul, our mission is to connect those in need with organizations that can help them most while providing volunteer opportunities.
 We believe recovery is strongest when trusted organizations collaborate to deliver lasting support.

 In response to the Eaton Fire, we are a proud member of the Eaton Fire Collaborative—a collective effort to help displaced families rebuild with dignity, stability, and confidence, bringing together community groups, local nonprofits, city, county, and state officials dedicated to helping those affected.